TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

    For instance, for the tag ``<A HREF="https://www.cwi.nl/">``, this method would be called as ``handle_starttag('a', [('href', 'https://www.cwi.nl/')])``.

-   All entity references from :mod:`html.entities` are replaced in the attribute values.
+   All entity references kutoka :mod:`html.entities` are replaced in the attribute values.